Cipher7/Cipher7/README.md

 ## Hey there 👋!
 I'm Cipher007
-I'm a 17 y/o interested in Cybersecurity.
+I'm a 17 y/o interested in Cybersecurity, Pentesting and Coding.

 ## I'm a CyberSecurity Researcher, Linux enthusiast and a Student